The Turtle Hospital is located in Marathon, Florida on Overseas highway at mile marker 48.5. 2396 Overseas Highway, Marathon, Florida 33050

 The Turtle Hospital contains up-to-date equipment needed to perform a variety of surgeries on different species and sizes of sea turtles.
 More than half of this equipment has been donated by local hospitals and doctors, and some equipment has been donated by environmentally- friendly organizations and individuals.

-The Turtle Hospital and the University of Georgia College of Vet Medicine have been doing cooperative research into the causes of fibropapilloma, the devastating viral tumors which affect sea turtles.
+The Turtle Hospital, University of Florida and the University of Georgia College of Vet Medicine have been doing cooperative research into the causes of fibropapilloma, the devastating viral tumors which affect sea turtles.
 This is currently the only known disease affecting wild animals on a global basis.
 The virus has been successfully transmitted (proving that it is infectious) and current research concentrates on isolating the cause.

 The Turtle Hospital has successfully treated and released over 1500 Sea Turtles since its founding in 1986.
 The turtles are released in a variety of ways and at different locations depending on species.
 Greens are takento a spot 20 miles north of Marathon in the Florida Bay.
 Loggerheads are usually released at a local beach or launched off a boat into the gulf or ocean.
 Kemp’s Ridleys are taken 70 miles west of Key West out to the coral reefs of the Dry Tortugas.
 Public releases will be announced in the blog and on our social media pages.